 Social Anxiety Disorder

-This social phobia occurs with intense fear and worry in social settings, around family or even at school.
+Social anxiety typically starts in the teen years, with most seeing their first anxiety attack symptoms from social anxiety at about 13 years of age.
+This social phobia occurs with intense fear and worry in social settings, around family, or even at school.
 This limits your teen’s activities and life experiences.
 Concern over judgment by others motivates much of this anxiety, so your teen avoids being around peers or adults.

-Overcoming Teen Anxiety Attack Symptoms
+Recovering from Teen Anxiety Attack Symptoms

 When it comes to battling teen anxiety attack symptoms, having a plan of action can be incredibly helpful.
 While everyone’s needs will differ, here are some steps and tips for recovering from an anxiety attack: